 - Dean’s List with 3.95 final graduation GPA

 It all starts with empathy and reaching out to give a hand up to others.
-In that regard, Michael has devoted himself to engineering education as an important component of his contribution.
-Michael invests in humanitarian efforts, whether via traditional startup investments or by sponsoring projects as seen in the links at the top of the website menu.
+Michael has been giving back his whole life, mentoring since elementary school in programming/software engineering, mathematics, and electronics.
+In his teens, added to his mentoring repertoire were electrical and RF engineering, and systems engineering.
+Michael invests in humanitarian efforts, whether via traditional startup investments or by sponsoring (financial & time) research efforts in medicine and geoscience.